caarlos0-graveyard/rails-bootstrap-toggle-buttons/README.md

 ### Hacking for simple_forms

-Simple forms add a `label` around the `input type='checkbox'`, and add some custom styles too.
+Simple forms add a `label` around the `input type='checkbox'`, and some custom styles too.
 For first, you will have to add in your `document.ready` event something like the following code:

 	$('.control-label.checkbox').toggleButtons();